by Brad Fitzpatrick from “To Build a Better Dove Field” from the Summer 2017 issue of GameKeepers Magazine

 When you start to plan your dove field, bear these essentials in mind.
 For starters, you’ll need to provide a food source that attracts birds.
 Traditionally, hunters have chosen sunflowers, and there’s no doubt that this remains the most popular when attempting to attract doves.
 However, many hunters are finding that a bit of diversity can actually be helpful in attracting more birds and can make your plot more versatile so that it provides feed for a number of wildlife species.

-For instance, Mossy Oak Biologic’s Grain Sorghum is an effective alternative that may actually offer some advantages over traditional sunflower seeds.
+For instance, grain sorghum is an effective alternative that may actually offer some advantages over traditional sunflower seeds.
 Whereas sunflower seeds attract doves, turkeys, and a few other species, sorghum actually provides food for doves, quail, turkeys, waterfowl and even whitetails.
 Plus, sorghum is a natural cover plant for quail, deer and rabbits, so you will find that this plant is the perfect complement to your existing whitetail plots.
 Sorghum provides high-quality seeds and lots of them, and a single bag will cover an acre or more, making this an affordable alternative to sunflowers.

 It’s important to note that doves won’t feed on ground with heavy vegetation.
 Instead, you’ll see them picking along disturbed areas like new construction, mowed fields, gravel roads and harvested crop fields.
 That means the key element to any successful dove field is an open area where the birds can feed effectively and efficiently.
 For that reason, herbicide-based weed control is essential.
 Dove fields that are weed-free simply require bush hogging near the beginning of the hunting season to produce an ideal environment for feeding birds.